alexandrelam/openscribe/PLAN.md

 - Model download logic (fetch Whisper models from official sources)
 - Model storage in `~/Library/Application Support/openscribe/models/`
 - Model validation (checksum, file integrity)
-- whisper.cpp detection/download/compilation logic
+- whisper.cpp detection via Homebrew
 - `openscribe models list` command
 - `openscribe models download [model]` command
-- `openscribe setup` command (downloads whisper.cpp + default small model)
+- `openscribe setup` command (checks for whisper-cpp + downloads default small model)
 - Progress indicators for downloads

+**Implementation Note**: Originally planned to download and compile whisper.cpp from source, but switched to using Homebrew installation (`brew install whisper-cpp`).
+This is much simpler, faster, and more maintainable.
+The setup command now checks if `whisper-cli` is available and guides users to install via Homebrew if needed.

 **Why this grouping**: Model management is a complete subsystem with no runtime dependencies on audio/recording.
 Can be tested independently.

-**Test**: Run `openscribe setup`, verify whisper.cpp and model downloaded.
+**Test**: Run `openscribe setup`, verify whisper-cpp is installed via Homebrew and model downloaded.
 Run `openscribe models list` to see available models.

 ---